muerza/megaline-plan-classification/README.md

-# Beta Bank Churn Prediction 🏦📉
+# Megaline Plan Classification 📱🤖

-Machine Learning project to **predict customer churn** (whether a client will leave the bank soon).
+Machine Learning project to **recommend the right mobile plan** for Megaline customers: **Smart** or **Ultra**.
-The goal is to help the business focus retention efforts on high-risk customers.
+The model learns from customer behavior data to support plan upgrades and reduce legacy-plan usage.

 ---

-## Objective 🎯
+## Goal 🎯
-Build a classification model with the **highest F1 score possible** and also report **AUC-ROC**.
+Build a classification model to predict:

-Target:
-- `Exited` (1 = customer left, 0 = stayed)
+- `is_ultra` (1 = Ultra, 0 = Smart)

+Minimum target:
+- ✅ **Accuracy ≥ 0.75**

+Dataset:
+- `users_behavior.csv`

 ---

-## Data 📦
-File:
-- `Churn.csv`

-Features include customer profile and banking behavior (e.g., credit score, geography, age, balance, number of products, etc.).

----

-## Key Challenge ⚖️
-The dataset is **imbalanced** (most customers stay).
-To handle this, I applied **upsampling** on the training set to improve recall and overall F1.

----

 ## Approach 🧠
-1. Load and inspect the dataset
+- Load and explore data
-2. Handle missing values (including a “was missing” indicator)
-3. Encode categorical features
-4. Scale numeric features where needed
-5. Train/validation split
+- Split into train/validation sets
-6. Train baseline models and tune hyperparameters
+- Train baseline models
-7. Evaluate with **F1** and **AUC-ROC**
+- Tune hyperparameters
+- Evaluate using **accuracy** (and review confusion matrix)

 ---

 ## Models Tested 🔍
-- DecisionTreeClassifier (baseline + tuned)
-- RandomForestClassifier (baseline + tuned)
+- Decision Tree
+- Random Forest ✅ (final)
-- LogisticRegression (reference)
+- Logistic Regression

-✅ Final choice: **RandomForestClassifier** (best overall balance)

 ---

-## Results 📈
+## Result ✅
-- **F1 ≈ 0.62**
-- **AUC-ROC ≈ 0.87**

-This model provides a strong tradeoff between catching churners and avoiding too many false positives.
+Final model: **RandomForestClassifier**

+- **Validation Accuracy: 0.8085**

+This exceeds the required threshold and provides a solid balance of performance and stability.

 ---